kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 Now we simply get the predictions through extracting the probabilities predicted from `end_points['Predictions']`, and perform an `argmax` function that returns us the index of the highest probability, which is also the class label.

 We will also use a streaming accuracy metric called `tf.contrib.metrics.streaming_accuracy`.
 Using a streaming accuracy means you have an averaged accuracy for all the batches you train instead of just one batch.
 This is far more accurate than evaluating any one random batch.
-If you realize there are two items returned back by the streaming accuracy function.
+If you realize, there are two items returned back by the streaming accuracy function.
 The `accuracy` is what you send to be written as a summary but the `accuracy_update` is the update_ops that you actually run a session for so that `accuracy` gets updated properly.
 Finally, we can create a generic name called `metrics_op` that will group together multiple update_ops if you have multiple ops.
 Although there is only one update_op in this instance, I think it is a good habit to make a grouping.

 ```python
 #State the metrics that you want to predict.
 We get a predictions that is not one_hot_encoded.